-The dolls shown here all feature costumes made from glued on ribbon and bits of fabric.
-These instructions show methods for making dolls which are easy for children or adults.
-The dolls make good play figures or figures for school diorama boxes and scenes as well.Continue to 2 of 12 below.
+All of the dolls shown here feature costumes made from glued on ribbon and bits of fabric.
+These instructions show methods for making dolls that are easy for children or adults.
+The dolls make good play figures or figures for school diorama boxes and scenes as well.

-These parts produce a doll which is slightly smaller than standard dolls' house (1:12) scale, but which can be used with many standard dolls house accessories and clothes.
+These parts produce a doll that is slightly smaller than the standard dollhouse (1:12) scale, but which can be used with many standard dolls house accessories and clothes.
 Arms for the dolls can be made from chenille pipe cleaners, or from 18/20 gauge paper or fabric wrapped wire, covered with embroidery floss to suit the doll's skin tone or costume.

-To prepare the doll bodies for the insertion of arms, a hole slightly larger than the covered wire or pipe cleaners used for the arms is drilled just down from the 'shoulder' of the clothes pin.
+To prepare the doll bodies for the insertion of arms, a hole slightly larger than the covered wire or pipe cleaners used for the arms is drilled just down from the shoulder of the clothespin.
 You can use a power drill or a pin vice to drill the armhole if you have the correct sized drill bit.
 Make sure you line up the armhole so it goes through the body at right angles to the legs!

-Prep the Parts for a Clothes Pin Doll
+Prep the Parts

-The dolls shown here have been prepped by sanding the opening in the pin with fine grit (240 or better) sandpaper, as well as sanding any rough spots on the head and base.
-For some dolls, we stained the doll head, body, and base with artist's acrylics.
-The 'Nigerian' mother was stained by painting the parts and wiping off the excess paints.
+The dolls shown here have been prepped by sanding the opening in the pin with fine-grit (240 or better) sandpaper, as well as sanding any rough spots on the head and base.
+For some dolls, we stained the doll head, body, and base with the artist's acrylics.
+The Nigerian mother was stained by painting the parts and wiping off the excess paints.
 The Japanese doll and the doll in the Saree were left a natural wood, while the contemporary doll was painted with acrylic paints.
 The easiest way to paint the parts is to set the pins in a base and paint the heads while they are held loosely on a pin as shown above.

 We suggest you paint only the sections of the doll's body which will be seen once the doll is costumed.
 The head and neck might need painting, depending on the skin tone you wish.
 If the doll will have a short-skirted costume or shorts, you may need to paint the legs.
-We painted my contemporary mother's legs to match her skirt colors and added tiny white polka dots to the legs to make stockings.
+We painted the contemporary mother's legs to match her skirt colors and added tiny white polka dots to the legs to make stockings.
 We used the end of a sharp toothpick to make the tiny dots in a regular pattern.

 If you wish, you can paint the doll support base ring.
 We painted the ring for the contemporary doll as it will be on view, but the other doll's rings are covered by the fabric of their costumes.

-How to Paint Hair and Facial Features for Clothespin Dolls
+How to Paint Hair and Facial Features

-Noses - Can be made with tiny dots or a small semi-circle.
+- Noses can be made with tiny dots or a small semi-circle.

-Lips and Mouths - Can be made with a small line, a heart, or a circle either alone or on top of a line as shown.
+- Lips and mouths can be made with a small line, a heart, or a circle either alone or on top of a line as shown.

-Cheeks - Can be wiped on with thin watercolor, or pastels but faces with pastels or watercolor will need to be painted with a clear acrylic overcoat, or preferably spray coated with a fixative.
+- Cheeks can be wiped on with thin watercolor, or pastels but faces with pastels or watercolor will need to be painted with a clear acrylic overcoat, or preferably spray-coated with a fixative.

-Hair can be painted on with acrylic paints, using brush strokes in the direction the hair would normally run.
+- Hair can be painted on with acrylic paints, using brush strokes in the direction the hair would normally run.
 Small beads can be painted for use as buns.
-If you wish, embroidery floss, viscose, or mohair can be used for curls, braids, ponytails/pigtails and doll wigging.
+If you wish, embroidery floss, viscose, or mohair can be used for curls, braids, ponytails/pigtails, and doll wigging.
 Hair should be painted on after the skin tone coat is thoroughly dry.
 Attach the beads for hair extensions to the head after the basic hair is painted on the head bead.

-If your doll will be wearing a head covering (the Gele on the Nigerian Doll), you may not need to paint hair.Continue to 4 of 12 below.
+If your doll will be wearing a head covering (like the Gele on the Nigerian Doll), you may not need to paint hair.

-Make Simple Arms From Chenille Pipe Cleaners
+Make Simple Arms

 For quick and easy clothespin dolls, especially those made by children, or those with costumes that cover the arms, pipe cleaners make easy arms.
 Use a length of pipe cleaner suitable for the size of your doll.
-For the dolls, we used a length 4 1/4 inches (11 cm) and turned the ends back into loops to make hands that can hold accessories.
-Choose a pipe cleaner which is similar to the skin tone of your doll.Continue to 5 of 12 below.
+For the dolls, we used a length 4 1/4 inches/11 centimeters and turned the ends back into loops to make hands that can hold accessories.
+Choose a pipe cleaner which is similar to the skin tone of your doll.

-Make Wire Hands for Clothespin Dolls
+Make Wire Hands

-To make the hands, begin wrapping the wire roughly 3/4 of an inch (2 cm) from the end of the wire, wrapping the wire towards the end (see photo).
+To make the hands, begin wrapping the wire roughly 3/4 of an inch/2 centimeters from the end of the wire, wrapping the wire towards the end (see photo).
 Use full strands of embroidery floss which are not separated into threads.
 Use a color suitable for your doll's costume or skin tone.
 When you reach the end of the wire, glue the floss lightly to the wire at the end and allow the glue to set.
 Do not cut the floss.

 Fit Clothespin Doll Arms in Armholes

 With one hand shaped and the arm wrapped up to the wrist of the other hand, it is time to fit the clothespin doll arm wire through the armhole.
 Glue your floss to the wire at the wrist point and leave to dry.
-Cut your embroidery floss so you have a sufficient length (at least 4-6 inches - 10 to 15cm) to finish wrapping the arm and second hand.
+Cut your embroidery floss so you have a sufficient length (at least 4 to 6 inches/10 to 15 centimeters) to finish wrapping the arm and second hand.
 Use a darning needle to thread the floss through the armhole, then insert the wire and fit it through after the floss as shown in the photo above.
-Set the arm in place and finish the second hand the way you did the first.Continue to 7 of 12 below.
+Set the arm in place and finish the second hand the way you did the first.

-Finished Clothespin Doll Arms and Hands
+Finished Arms and Hands

 With the wire fully wrapped, the final hand is bent around to match the first and the embroidery floss is wrapped around the wrist to finish off the final hand join.
 If you wish, you can now wrap embroidery floss which corresponds with the doll's costume, around the upper part of the arms to make sleeves.
-All floss ends should be glued in place to the wire or floss layer beneath.Continue to 8 of 12 below.
+All floss ends should be glued in place to the wire or floss layer beneath.

-Make Fabric or Ribbon Sleeves for a Clothespin Doll Top
+Make Fabric or Ribbon Sleeves

 To make simple tops or shirts for your clothespin doll, you can glue ribbon or fabric sleeves to the body of the doll.
-Cut a suitable section of ribbon and glue it across the front and the back of the doll so the ribbon sits neatly over the 'shoulder' of the clothespin.
+Cut a suitable section of ribbon and glue it across the front and the back of the doll so the ribbon sits neatly over the "shoulder" of the clothespin.
 Do not glue the ribbon to the doll's arms.
-You can also make 'tubes' of fabric or ribbon to fit over the doll's arms.
-Try to keep these free of the arms so the sleeves will bend naturally when you bend the arms.Continue to 9 of 12 below.
+You can also make tubes of fabric or ribbon to fit over the doll's arms.
+Try to keep these free of the arms so the sleeves will bend naturally when you bend the arms.

-Finish the Basic Shirt for a Clothspin Doll
+Finish the Basic Shirt

 To finish the basic T-shirt or shirt for a clothespin doll, wrap a section of ribbon around the doll's body, covering the ends of the ribbon glued on for the sleeves.
 Overlap the ribbon and glue it neatly to the back of the doll.